-The Head of School may recommend admission of applicants, who satisfy conditions A.-C., to the Postgraduate Admissions Office; The Dean of Faculty has overall responsibility to monitor the management of postgraduate study.
+The Head of School may recommend admission of applicants, who satisfy conditions A.-C. The Provost of St Leonard's College has overall responsibility to monitor the management of postgraduate study.

 - 3. Admitted applicants will normally be full-time students although those in full-time employment may not be so registered except with the written permission of their employer.
-Members of staff of the University may be permitted to register full-time if they can satisfy the Business Committee of that Faculty that: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree;

-C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree.
+Members of staff of the University may be permitted to register full-time if they can satisfy the Business Committee of that Faculty that: - - A. where they are funded from external sources, these bodies have given their permission; - B. the work on which they are engaged as full-time employees of the University is of sufficient scope and originality as to be appropriate for study as part of a higher degree; - C. the level and character of supervision offered to the member of staff is in no way incompatible with that normally associated with study for a higher degree; - D. that, to qualify for staff rates of fees, they satisfy the requirements that their contract must begin before or simultaneously with, the start of the degree course.
+Proof of staff status will be required prior to matriculating each year.